preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 Hackers investigate those places first.
 In this sample the `DebugEnabledCheck` was placed in an internal class that is called when the application starts up.
 In a real application this should be an existing class and not one added for the sole purpose of debug checking.
-The `Responses` were added to different methods with different outcomes, randomly deciding if or if not to act on the result from the debug check.
+The Responses were added to different methods with different outcomes, randomly deciding whether or not to act on the result from the Debug Check.
-This makes it difficult to track down what is going wrong.
+This makes it difficult for an attacker to track down what is going wrong.

-You can also run your own custom response by referencing a method in the check's `action`.
+You can also run your own custom response by referencing a method in the Check's `action`.
-If called with `true`, the check was positive for debugging and you can perform a custom action like sending a message to Google Analytics.
+If called with `true`, the Check was positive for debugging and you can perform a custom action like sending a message to Google Analytics.

 >**Note:** The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons 3.0 Attribution License](http://creativecommons.org/licenses/by/3.0/).
 Android is a trademark of Google Inc.